 Driving in France Tips for French Roads

 French Lessons welcomes Rachael for the second year running as our annual guest contributor.
-Last summer she explained how she dealt with her impounded car at the local fourrière.
+Last summer, she explained how she dealt with her impounded car at the local fourrière (pound).
 This year her automotive theme continues, as does her – ahem – fast wit.

 A few months ago, I was invited by the French government to attend a Stage de sensibilisation à la sécurité routière – a Speed Awareness Course – mainly because they put a new speed camera on the motorway from Monaco to Nice.

 A driving license in France starts with 12 points.
-For small infractions, you lose one point.
-I’ve lived here for 17 years, and my record had remained unblemished.
-But every Thursday I drive to Monaco, and after six weeks I suddenly had only six points left.
+After that, for minor infractions, you lose one point.
+I’ve lived here for 17 years, and my record has remained unblemished.
+But every Thursday, I drive to Monaco, and after six weeks, I suddenly had only six points left.

 Driving in France

 Global Positioning System (GPS) or Satnav (for our British readers) is an indispensable tool for driving in any foreign country.
 This built-in (or handheld) technology may mispronounce some city, street, and monument names, but it might save your relationship.
 However, be aware that GPS is not infallible.
-The system doesn’t always recognise seasonal (summer only) roads, and might not work well in tunnels or in dense urban environments where the satellite signals are weak.
+For example, the system doesn’t always recognise seasonal (summer only) roads and might not work well in tunnels or dense urban environments where the satellite signals are weak.

-Speed – French drivers (and other Europeans) drive fast, but there are sign-posted speed limits 130 km/hour on the superhighways, 80km/hour on most roads between towns and then 30-50 km/hour in urban areas.
+Speed – French drivers (and other Europeans) drive fast, but there are sign-posted speed limits of 130 km/hour on the superhighways, 80km/hour on most roads between towns, and 30-50 km/hour in urban areas.
 There are speed cameras, and having a radar detector is against the law.

-Smaller roads designated with an “N” are the national roads, and with a “D” are the departmental roads these typically have yellow number signs.
+The more minor roads designated with an “N” are the national roads, and the “D” are the departmental roads; these typically have yellow number signs.

 Autoroutes (superhighways) are toll roads.
-You pick-up a ticket at the entrance to the roadway and pay when you exit.
+You get a ticket at the entrance to the roadway and pay when you exit.
 Credit cards are accepted.